-Based on our review, we are not aware of any material modifications that should be made to the condensed financial statements referred to above for them to be in conformity with accounting principles generally accepted in the United States of America.
+Based on our review, we are not aware of any material modifications that should be made to the condensed consolidated financial statements referred to above for them to be in conformity with accounting principles generally accepted in the United States of America.

-We have previously audited, in accordance with auditing standards generally accepted in the United States of America, the statement of financial condition of Alliance Holding as of December 31, 2001 and the related statements of income, changes in partners' capital and comprehensive income and cash flows of Alliance Holding for the year ended December 31, 2001 (not presented herein); and in our report dated January 31, 2002, except as to Note 7, which is dated as of February 14, 2002, we expressed an unqualified opinion on those financial statements.
-In our opinion, the information set forth in the accompanying condensed statement of financial condition as of December 31, 2001, is fairly stated, in all material respects, in relation to the statement of financial condition from which it has been derived.
+We have previously audited, in accordance with auditing standards generally accepted in the United States of America, the consolidated statement of financial condition of Alliance Capital as of December 31, 2001 and the related consolidated statements of income, changes in partners' capital and comprehensive income and cash flows of Alliance Capital for the year ended December 31, 2001 (not presented herein); and in our report dated January 31, 2002, except as to Note 13, which is dated as of February 14, 2002, we expressed an unqualified opinion on those consolidated financial statements.
+In our opinion, the information set forth in the accompanying condensed consolidated statement of financial condition as of December 31, 2001, is fairly stated, in all material respects, in relation to the consolidated statement of financial condition from which it has been derived.